fandreuz/open-data-repository-server/presentation/slides.md

 ### Accessible

-1. Metadata retrievable by ID over standardized protocol (RESTful API)
+1. Metadata retrievable by ID over standardized protocol (RESTful API).
+No authentication
 2. Metadata is persisted and not bound to the dataset

 ---

 ### Interoperable

-1. Formal, shared, accessible metadata representation
+- Most metadata is extracted with automated techniques from webpages
-2. Common language for metadata
+- Shared, accessible, broadly applicable language

 ### Re-usable